sensein/b2ai-redcap2rs/README.md

 For each REDCap data dictionary version, we did the following

+1. Removal of Previous Elements

+All existing protocols, activities, and items from the previous version were deleted to ensure a clean starting point for the new version.
+This step was critical to clearly document which elements were removed between versions

-1. Convert to reproschema format
+2. Convert to reproschema format

 Install the tool `reproschema-py`
 ```